Learn how you can share contacts with your team.

 - In a company with a shared admin assistant, the admin assistant can have "Edit" access to everyone's contacts while other team members can have "No access" to each other's contacts.

-If you have multiple teams in the CRM, you can restrict permissions between teams while allowing everyone who works together to share data.
-For example, if your marketing team works collaboratively they may be able to access each other's data, but your sales team isn’t, so they should have access to only their own data.
-The manager for each team can access all of their team’s data to review their team’s work, and the CEO can access everything.
+- If you have multiple teams in the CRM, you can restrict permissions between teams while allowing everyone who works together to share data.
+For example, if a marketing team works collaboratively they can have "Edit" access to each other's contacts, but the sales team users can have "No access" to every other users' contacts if they work independently.
+The manager for each team can have "Edit access" to all of their team’s data to review their team’s work, and the CEO can have "Edit access" to all users.